-This Shibayama Butterfly Ornament, originating from Japan around 1900 during the Meiji period, is a remarkable example of traditional Japanese craftsmanship.
-The piece is characterised by intricate Shibayama inlay work, where each wing is crafted from ivory.
-The wings are beautifully adorned with mother-of-pearl insects and complemented by black inlaid feelers.
-The addition of red, green, and black enamel accents enhances its visual post content.
-The central body, connected by a gilt metal hinge, allows the wings to move gracefully, demonstrating the skilled artistry of the time.
+This Shibayama Butterfly Ornament, constructed in Japan during the Meiji period around 1900, illustrates a notable example of traditional Japanese craftsmanship.
+The ornament features exquisite Shibayama inlay, characterised by wings fashioned from ivory intricately adorned with mother-of-pearl insets and detailed black inlaid feelers.
+Enamel accents in red, green, and black enhance its visual appeal, while the central body, connected by a gilt metal hinge, enables the wings to move with a fluid grace.
+Such design elements not only highlight the artistry prevalent in the Meiji era but also reflect the natural beauty that inspired Japanese artisans of the time.

 Condition Report

-The ornament is preserved in good condition with the brass hinge mechanism displaying minor wear consistent with its age.
-The inlay work remains intact, and the mother-of-pearl retains its original lustre.
-The ivory wings exhibit an age-related patina, typical for pieces from this era.
-The left wing has a slight blemish on the side of the ivory, which is consistent with age.
-There are no visible signs of restoration, and the clasp mechanism remains functional and secure, indicating careful preservation.
+The ornament is preserved in good condition, with the brass hinge mechanism showing minor wear, typical for its age.
+The inlay work remains intact, and the mother-of-pearl showcases its original lustre.
+The ivory wings present an age-related patina, a common characteristic of pieces from this historical era.
+Slight blemishes can be identified on the left wing, reflecting its age, yet it bears no visible signs of restoration.
+The clasp mechanism is functional and secure, indicating careful preservation practices.

 Dimensions